 Whether retention is advisable in light of our legal position (such as in regard to applicable statutes of limitations, litigation or regulatory investigations).

-International Transfers f Your Personal Information
+International Transfers of Your Personal Information

 Your personal information may be stored and processed in the United States, where we have facilities or in which we engage service providers.
 The United States may have data protection rules that are different from those of your country.
 We take measures to ensure that your information is protected, which includes putting in place contracts with the recipients of your information to ensure that they provide adequate protection for your information.